 The Battle River Power Co-op uses Twitter (@BRPowerCoop) as a platform to let people know about downed powerlines, promotions, and maintenance schedules.
 Steep Hill Food Co-op tells the 680 of their 900 members following them on Facebook when veggies have arrived and what’s on sale.
 The Saskatoon Co-op Association recently used an online Ride into Spring Contest to engage hundreds of members in a chance to win a bicycle.
 Conexus Credit Union is exploring fintech solutions and Affinity Credit Union introduced blockchain voting for council voting at its most recent AGM.

-Email newsletters are also another avenue you can go, but there are various other alternatives as well.
+Email newsletters are also another avenue, but there are various other alternatives as well.

 The examples and opportunities are endless.
 Once you have a clear goal for your membership engagement and trusted feedback channels, learning tactics and strategies from other co-ops and being creative will help ensure you hit the mark and engage in a meaningful way.